gabdub/mini-wpchanger/README.md

 * __2__ : random change the wallpaper every 5 minutes (since last change)
 * __3__ : random change the wallpaper every 5 minutes (at minute 00, 05, 10, ..., 55)
 * __4__ : play the wallpaper list (set a new wallpaper from the list every minute). the last line sets a new mode (set to 4 to repit the list forever)

+**Netbook version (1024x600)**

+I use this version in my old netbook that also runs Ubuntu Mate 16.04.
+The time is stamped over a fixed image without using transparency or any fancy modes.